bparanj/crystal/programming/iac/docs/basics/kvm.md

 - **Key Features**:
   - **Performance**: Since KVM is part of the Linux kernel, it benefits from every update and improvement to the kernel.
 This integration can lead to better performance and stability.
-  - **Flexibility**: KVM supports various guest operating systems, including Linux, Windows, and macOS.
+  - **Flexibility**: KVM supports various guest operating systems,  Linux, Windows, and macOS.
   - **Scalability**: It can scale to support a large number of VMs, making it suitable for environments ranging from small deployments to enterprise-level data centers.

 ### HVM (Hardware-assisted Virtual Machine)